marwatk/about-me/Resume.md

 ## About Me

-My first significant coding project was a Risk clone for the TI-85 graphing calculator.
+My first significant software project was a Risk clone for the TI-85 graphing calculator.
 I've been writing code ever since, as both hobbyist and professional.
 I love learning new tech and solving problems, especially problems no one has worked on before.
 I'm capable of designing and implementing complex software from architecture to low-level OS configuration.

 ## Primary Work Experience